gaphor/gaphor/docs/style_sheets.md

 Gaphor has many model elements.
 How can you find out which item should be styled?

-Gaphor pnly styles the elements that are in the model, so you should be explicit on their names.
+Gaphor only styles the elements that are in the model, so you should be explicit on their names.
 For example: `Component` inherits from `Class` in the UML model, but changing a color for `Class` does not change it for `Component`.